-One of our personal pet peeves are the people with grossly obese dogs who make the excuse “She was fine before she was spayed.”
+Among our personal pet peeves are those people with obese dogs who make the excuse “She was fine before she was spayed.”

 They imply that spaying makes weight gain an irresistible steamroller of a force against which they have no control.

-Desexing slows the metabolism by a maximum of 5% — no more.
+No, probably not.
+Desexing slows a dog’s metabolism by a maximum of 5% — no more.

-In practical terms, to keep a pet slim, at the time of neutering, switch from puppy to adult food (if they haven’t already transitioned), or cut portion size down by a small amount.
+In practical terms, to keep your dog slim, at the time of neutering, switch from puppy to adult food (if they haven’t already transitioned), or cut portion size down by a small amount.

 Obesity happens because the pet eats too many calories for the amount of exercise they get.
 OK, so you need to put in a tad more effort once the female is spayed, but it’s not difficult.

 Actually, sorting facts from fiction when it comes to neutering is more interesting than you might suppose.
-It’s relevant to everyone deciding on whether to neuter their female dog or not so they can make an informed decision.
+It’s relevant to everyone deciding on whether or not to spay their female dog so they can make an informed decision.